Window to the Law: How to Avoid Illegal Marketing

 Leading up to the lawsuit, the Plaintiffs created dozens of housing ads, which successfully passed Facebook’s full ad submission and review process, despite the fact that the Plaintiffs intentionally excluded the ads from being sent to families with children and women – both protected classes under the Fair Housing Act.

-- Fair Housing Act prohibits both publishers and advertisers from targeting housing ads based on any protected class.
+- The Fair Housing Act prohibits both publishers and advertisers from targeting housing ads based on any protected class.
 And, as exemplified by the lawsuit, the concern is that Facebook permits advertisers to target ads, based on categories that either explicitly, or when combined together, result in the exclusion of protected classes under the Fair Housing Act.

-- addition to this lawsuit, others are voicing concerns about Facebook’s advertising platform – including the U.S. Department of Housing and Urban Development, which recently re-opened an investigation into Facebook’s ad platform this past April 2018.
+- In addition to this lawsuit, others are voicing concerns about Facebook’s advertising platform – including the U.S. Department of Housing and Urban Development, which recently re-opened an investigation into Facebook’s ad platform this past April 2018.

 Because the Fair Housing Act covers both publishers and advertisers, it is important that real estate professionals avoid discriminatory marketing practices when using social media platforms, such as Facebook, to advertise real property listings or their services.